-Both chinos and khaki pants can be used to attend dressier functions; especially when paired with a polo or black button down shirt and a custom blazer.
+Both chinos and khaki pants can be used to attend dressier functions; especially when paired with a polo or button-down shirt and a custom blazer.
 In fact, it wouldn’t be wrong to say that both styles of pants are smart casual and better choices than jeans.
 But, if one has to make a choice between the two, chinos would be more appropriate for formal settings whereas khakis are better off as casual wear.

-Hence, the actual conversation shouldn’t be between chinos and khaki pants — it should ideally be between khaki pants, chinos and slacks.
+Hence, the actual conversation shouldn’t be between chinos and khaki pants — it should ideally be between khaki pants, chinos, and slacks.
 Or rather chino shorts and khakis pants vs chino pants and khaki pants.